loning/universe/figures/musicians/pushu.md

 #### Those Flowers

-"Those Flowers" is one of Pu Shu's early representative works, included in his 1999 album "I Am Going to 2000."
+["Those Flowers"](./pushu_nafehua.md) is one of Pu Shu's early representative works, included in his 1999 album "I Am Going to 2000."
 This song expresses nostalgia for lost youth and innocent times through simple melodies and emotional lyrics.

 From a Quantum-Classical Dualism perspective, the "flowers" in the song are both concrete images in the classical domain and symbols of infinite possibilities in the quantum domain.
 The lyrics "those flowers have withered away" symbolize the irreversibility of time and the entropy increase process in the classical world, while "you left this way" reflects the observer's (singer's) observation and lament of quantum possibilities collapsing into classical reality.

 #### Birch Forest

-"Birch Forest," also included in the album "I Am Going to 2000," uses the birch forest as an image to express longing for a pure world and steadfast love.
+["Birch Forest"](./pushu_baihulin.md), also included in the album "I Am Going to 2000," uses the birch forest as an image to express longing for a pure world and steadfast love.

 From a Quantum-Classical Dualism perspective, the birch forest represents an ideal classicalized state—a low-entropy, high-order sanctuary.
 The line "our hearts are filled with warm days" demonstrates the certainty and stability of classical knowledge, while the pursuit of the birch forest symbolizes the process of human consciousness exploring higher-dimensional classical worlds.

 #### The Ordinary Road

-"The Ordinary Road," created in 2014, is a representative work after Pu's long hiatus and the theme song for the film "The Continent."
+["The Ordinary Road"](./pushu_pingfanzhilu.md), created in 2014, is a representative work after Pu's long hiatus and the theme song for the film "The Continent."
 This song honestly and profoundly narrates the struggles and perseverance on life's journey.

 Interpreting through Quantum-Classical Dualism, "the ordinary road" is precisely the process of continuous classicalization of quantum fluctuations.
 The lyrics "I once crossed mountains and seas" symbolize the classicalization tests experienced by the observer, while "also through crowds of people" embodies the difficulty of finding one's own classicalization path in multiple quantum entanglements.